Skip to main content

 Multi-family property opportunity

-Miami's duplex and triplex inventory means some homeowners can combine HECM benefits with rental income — eliminating their own mortgage payment while continuing to collect rent from other units.
+Miami's duplex and triplex inventory means some homeowners can combine HECM benefits with rental income — as long as you live in one of the units as your primary home.
+You eliminate your own mortgage payment while continuing to collect rent from the other unit(s).

 How much can Miami homeowners get?

-Based on a median home value of $540,000 in the Miami area, a typical HECM borrower at current rates might access:
+Based on a median home value of $540,000 in the Miami area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65